chase-seibert/old-blog/_posts/2017-04-14-engineering-meeting-strategies.md

 for flow time?

-# Maximize Large Chunks of Flow Time
+# Maximize Large Blocks of Flow Time

 The current state of the industry is that a programmer is likely to get just one two hour session of flow per day [[Programmer Interrupted](http://blog.ninlabs.com/2013/01/programmer-interrupted/)].
 That should be our absolute floor.
-[Paul Graham](http://www.paulgraham.com/makersschedule.html) advocates for half day chunks (4 hours).
+[Paul Graham](http://www.paulgraham.com/makersschedule.html) advocates for half day blocks (4 hours).
 For context, [air traffic controllers are required to take a break every two hours](https://www.quora.com/What-is-a-typical-shift-length-for-an-air-traffic-controller).

-In the absence of any research on the maximum duration a software engineer can be in the flow, let's say that our goal should be to maximize the number of two to four hour chunks of flow per week.
+In the absence of any research on the maximum duration a software engineer can be in the flow, let's say that our goal should be to maximize the number of two to four hour blocks of flow per week.

 For a 40 hour week, we could theoretically schedule 10 four hour flow sessions or 20 two hour flow sessions.
 That's assuming 100% capacity.
 Based on experience,